 - Entertainment Value

 1. Audience Demographics

-It’s important to track your influencer’s audience demographics to make sure that their audience mirrors the demographics of your target market.
+It’s important to track your influencer’s audience demographics to ensure that their audience mirrors the demographics of your target market.
 It helps you avoid wasting time, effort, and money on targeting consumers who are unlikely to become your consumers.
-Audience demographics can include information like gender, age, lifestyle, location, education level, value, income level, and interest.
+Audience demographics include gender, age, lifestyle, location, education level, value, income level, and interest.

 2. Engagement Ratio

 Engagement is a form of interaction between the influencer’s post and their followers.
 The interaction is in the form of comments, likes, and video views.
 Consider the percentage of the audience that interacts with the influencer.

 This percentage can vary depending on the niche of their content.
 For example, an engagement percentage of 3% may be considered good for fashion influencers, but the same percentage may not be good enough for fitness influencers.

 Whether the percentage is good or not also depends on what segment of followers the influencer has.
 For example, an engagement percentage of 7% is good if the follower segment is 50 – 250K.

 3. Frequency of Posting